massung/re/README.md

 The heart of all pattern matching is the `match-re` function.

-	(match-re pattern string &key start end)
+	(match-re pattern string &key start end exact)

 It will match `string` against `pattern` and return a `re-match` object on success or `nil` on failure.
 The `start` and `end` arguments limit the scope of the match and default to the entire string.
+If `exact` is `t` then the pattern has to consume the entire string (from start to end).

 	CL-USER > (match-re "%d+" "abc 123")
 	NIL